 The last thing that you want to encounter in your child custody case is a surprise.
 Family law attorneys work towards reducing the occurrence of surprises to prepare and guide our clients towards achieving whatever goals they have in mind.
 In a child custody case, where facts are oftentimes more important than the law, a negative mark against your ability to parent your child can often spell disaster for your case.

-One aspect of your child custody case where surprise can actually be used to your advantage is in regard to drug testing.
+One aspect of your child custody case where surprise can actually be used to your advantage is drug testing.
 Anyone who has applied for a job within the past 10-15 years knows that drug testing is a common requirement to be approved to work at most any business in today’s world- especially in large companies like corporations.
-However, with the prevalence of drug testing comes an increase in people that are better able to prepare for and pass drug tests even after being habitual users of illegal drugs.
+However, with the prevalence of drug testing comes an increase in people better able to prepare for and pass drug tests even after being habitual users of illegal drugs.

-Today’s blog post from the Law Office of Bryan Fagan, PLLC will touch on the subject of drug testing in child custody cases in Texas, and how surprising your ex-spouse with a drug test can often wind up benefiting you a great deal.
+Today’s blog post from the Law Office of Bryan Fagan, PLLC, will touch on the subject of drug testing in child custody cases in Texas and how surprising your ex-spouse with a drug test can often wind up benefiting you a great deal.